migs51/homework1/README.md

 >Refactor of a Marketing page to be more SEO friendly

 This was a homework assignment where we refactored the HTML/CSS of a marketing website.
+##Completed
+*Combined CSS Classes - Combined classes a b and c *Improved accessibility by adding alt tags
+*Improved semantics of html elements to optimzize SEO for site

 ## User Story